-The US Coast Guard Final Rule, Standard for Living Organisms in Ships' Ballast Water Discharged in US Waters (superseding the previous) came into effect on June 21, 2012 and sets out allowable organism concentrations consistent with the IMO BWM Convention.
+The U.S. Coast Guard Final Rule, Standard for Living Organisms in Ships' Ballast Water Discharged in US Waters (superseding the previous) came into effect on June 21, 2012 and sets out allowable organism concentrations consistent with the IMO BWM Convention.
 The Final Rule also set outs general non-indigenous species reduction practices including hull, tank and pipe cleaning.
 The Final Rule introduces a requirement for a Ballast Water Management System (BWMS) for vessels with a ballast water capacity between 1500 and 5000 cubic meters by the first scheduled drydocking after January 1, 2014 and for those with smaller or larger capacity by the first such drydocking after January 1, 2016.
 All of our vessels have ballast water capacities in excess of 5,000 cubic meters.
-Before then as alternatives, ballast water may be exchanged 200 nautical miles from any shore or an Alternative Management System may be installed that is approved by a foreign administration under the BWM Convention, meets a minimum effective determination by the Coast Guard and receives full approval within five years of the compliance date for the vessel.
-The BWMS must meet stringent maximum allowable organism concentrations depending on their size and hazard to health, as well as other design criteria.
-BWM records must be retained on board for two years and information notified at least 24 hours prior to arrival.
-The Coast Guard has by Policy letter advised it will consider individual requests for extensions in case of real difficulty in implementing BWM discharge standards due to availability of appropriate BWMS, though it has also issued an updated list of approved BWMS.
+Before then as alternatives, ballast water may be exchanged 200 nautical miles from any shore or an Alternative Management System ("AMS") may be installed that is approved by a foreign administration under the BWM Convention, meets a minimum effective determination by the Coast Guard and receives full approval within five years of the compliance date for the vessel.
+The Coast Guard has advised it will consider individual requests for extensions in case of real difficulty in implementing BWM discharge standards due to the availability of appropriate BWMS.
+Recently, the Coast Guard has approved a number of BWMS and accordingly, relevant vessels operating in U.S. waters and not otherwise exempted, are required to manage ballast water in one of five ways (i) use a U.S. type-approved BWMS to meet the discharge standard; (ii) temporarily use a foreign type-approved BWMS that has been accepted by the U.S. Coast Guard as an AMS; (iii) use and discharge ballast water obtained exclusively from a U.S. Public Water System; (iv) discharge ballast water to a reception facility; or (v) do not discharge ballast water inside 12 nautical miles.
+Existing exemption letters remain valid and the Coast Guard will continue to consider applications for extensions, on a vess